henriquepjv/command_pattern/README.md

 Script:

-- How to run o irb:
+- How to run on irb:
 `irb -r ./invoker.rb`

 ```ruby